Waiea - 1118 Ala Moana

 No analysis available

-All 20 current MLS listings for Waiea show construction_materials coded as 'CONCRE' (20/20).
-Public remarks emphasize the glass façade and luxury finishes but do not contradict concrete construction; the uniform MLS checkbox across many listings from different agents yields strong evidence that the building is concrete-constructed.
+All 20 current MLS listings (20/20) are coded as concrete ('CONCRE') and prior data had High confidence that Waiea is a concrete building.
+Public remarks emphasize the glass façade and luxury finishes but do not contradict concrete construction; the consistent MLS coding across multiple agents indicates strong, building-level concrete construction.

 No analysis available